VR-on-Linux/VR-on-Linux/README.md

 ### Unofficial OpenHMD Support

 [These currently lack positional tracking functionality][openhmd], and not as many games support OpenHMD yet.

+* Oculus Rift S
 * Microsoft Mixed Reality
+* PSVR

+These have experimental positional tracking support [from a development branch][openhmd thaytan].

 * Oculus Rift CV1
-* PSVR
+* Oculus Rift DK2
-* Samsung GearVR

 Also check out [Monado][monado], the free and open source [OpenXR][openxr] implementation.
 It relies on OpenHMD for some devices.

 If you want official Linux support for the Oculus Rift, [add your vote here.][rift vote]
-If you want, leave a comment, too (but be nice!)
+If you want, leave a nice comment, too.

 ### Unofficial ALVR Support (Experimental)

 Some Oculus headsets are supported by [ALVR](https://alvr-org.github.io/) (Air Light VR).

 > Stream VR games from your PC to your headset via Wi-Fi.\
 > ALVR uses technologies like Asynchronous Timewarp and Fixed Foveated Rendering for a smoother experience.\
 > All games that work with an Oculus Rift (s) should work with ALVR.

 ALVR currently supports: